waffle-iron/generator-xsp/README.md

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage Status][codecov-image]][codecov-url] [![Codacy Badge][codacy-image]][codacy-url] [![semantic-release][semantic-release-image]][semantic-release-url] [![npm][npm-license]][npm-url]

+## Requirements

+Node v4 LTS or v5 stable is required.
+This *should* work with iojs v3, but is known to fail on node v0.12 and v0.10 ([refs issue #3](https://github.com/edm00se/generator-xsp/issues/3)).
+If, for some reason, you *need* to make this work on older versions of node, as of [v0.2.0](https://github.com/edm00se/generator-xsp/releases/tag/v0.2.0) you should be able to fork this repo and remove the use of [update-notifier](https://www.npmjs.com/package/update-notifier).
+It claims to work w/ node >= v0.10, but my experience shows otherwise.
+But hey, if you're using something older than v4 LTS, what are you up to anyway?

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-xsp using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).